.png)

 then your CX is operating in reaction mode, not decision mode.

-Modern CX is not about collecting more feedback.
+Modern CX is no longer only about collecting feedback.

 Customers don’t wait for analysis.